filipsPL/fingernat-pymol-plugin/README.md

 ![](obrazki/README-777f64f7.png)

-Additionally, the color codes are printed in the console:
+Additionally, the color codes are printed in the console.

 ```
 ---------- Colors legend: -----------